(c) 2024 PillSync.com

 • Round all total daily dosages to the nearest 25 mg increment (see Table 1 and Table 2).

 • If a dose is missed, take the dose as soon as possible with food, up to 8 hours prior to the next scheduled dose.
-If less than 8 hours remains before the next scheduled dose, skip the missed dose, and resume taking ZOKINVY at the next scheduled dose.
+If less than 8 hours remain before the next scheduled dose, skip the missed dose, and resume taking ZOKINVY at the next scheduled dose.

 Table 1 provides the BSA-based dosage recommendations for the starting dosage of 115 mg/m2 twice daily.